On the non-existence of solutions of the Dirichlet problem for the minimal surface system

 \subsection{Application to boundary LOMSEs}

-In general, the moduli space of isometric minimal immersions of projective space into Euclidean space (corresponding to $k$-th eigenvalue for $k\geq 2$) could be quite subtle in its boundaries, e.g. see \cite{d-z} for some exploration.
+In general, the (graded) moduli space of isometric minimal immersions of projective space into Euclidean space may be subtle in its boundaries, e.g. see \cite{d-z} for some exploration.

-It seems still unknown whether the image of a boundary point of the moduli space is always an embedded submanifold or not.
-If a boundary point comes from a subcover of the background group action, then its image is an embedded submanifold.
-However, there might be a possibility that after smashing certain directions (when $A$ in \eqref{ExA} is not of full rank) the image $N_0$ of the standard minimal isometric immersion is then immersed into Euclidean spheres of lower dimensions with contactual points however not coinciding in local patches.
+It seems still unclear whether the image of a boundary point of the moduli space is always an embedded submanifold or not.
+There might be a possibility that after smashing certain directions (when $A$ in \eqref{ExA} is not of full rank) the set $N_0=\eta_0(\mathbb S^n)\subset \mathbb S^m$ is then immersed into Euclidean spheres $S^{\tilde m}$ (of smaller dimension) with self-intersecting points around which local patches do not coincide.